 If you are an Empath you have probably had at least one morphing experience.
-Some of you may experience it on a daily basis.
+Some of you may experience it daily .

 For the purpose of this post, I shall liken Empath morphing to having an encounter with a boggart… You would have to be familiar with Harry Potter to understand where I am going with this.